Justin’s BLOG Post: “How to Coordinate a Supported Thru-Hike“

 So instead of hiking it all southbound I flip-flopped from mile 2213 to my planned endpoint at Cuba NM at mile 2362 and hiked northbound.

-Today I arrived back at mile 2213 and the scene of our three day blockage.
-I was done hiking 1060.6 miles.
-Justin and I are now heading home to Austin.
+Today I arrived back at mile 2213 and the scene of our three day snow blockage.
+Finally I was done hiking.
+I have hiked 1060.6 miles and Justin and I are now heading home to Austin.

 Meetup: Day 68 – Friday 9/18/2020 – 2223.5 – cloudy, some sun, cool.
 My typical 5 am sit up, get out of sleeping bag, pack it away, pack my pillow bag, do potty, pack backpack, put tent away, and eat breakfast.
 On trail at 5:45 am.
 Several medium climbs but with the day pack they were easy.
 I quickly passed two bow hunters coming the other way.
 I went through lots of meadows, pines, and aspens.
 I went from one mesa to the next.
 I arrived at Justin and the Jeep at about 2:40 pm.
 I set up tent, and prepped for tomorrow.
 TOMORROW IS THE LAST DAY!
 Only 10 more miles.
 I will be returning to the spot were we were snowed-in for three days.